Every so often we get asked something along the lines of: “what kind of organisation could benefit from SupporterBase”?

-- They have have a presence spread out geographically across a city, state or country, where those clusters of supporters can be empowered to run in a self-organized and semi-autonomous (or fully-autonomous) manner in their relevant jurisdiction.
+- They have have a presence spread out geographically across a city, state or country, where those clusters of supporters can be empowered to run in a self-organised and semi-autonomous (or fully-autonomous) manner in their relevant jurisdiction.

-- They seek to empower their supporters to organize their own events in a structured manner (e.g. where supporters form groups in line with specific interests, causes, policy areas or the types of events they run and attend).
+- They seek to empower their supporters to organise their own events in a structured manner (e.g. where supporters form groups in line with specific interests, causes, policy areas or the types of events they run and attend).

 - They may like the idea of NationBuilder Network but: